 - Maintaining good success rates and good inspection outcomes; - Investing in its teaching staff and resources; - Maintaining good relationships with parents and the community;

 • Liaising with the Local Authority on numbers of prospective pupils who have been born in the Academy's catchment area.

-This places the Academy in an excellent position to continue to grow.
+This places the Academy in an excellent position to continue to grow, pending the next Ofsted inspection outcome.

 Fundraising